 Obi-Wan shook his head in the way he'd always done when he was disappointed.
-Padmé was staring down at her pregnant body, grabbing her stomach protectively.
+Padmé was staring down at her pregnant body, holding her stomach protectively.
 Obi-Wan started to lead her towards the door.

 He tried to call on the Force to allow him to reach the balcony.
 His hand didn't come close to touching the railing, and he fell back hard on his feet.

-Obi-Wan turned and walked slowly through the door.
+Obi-Wan and walked slowly through the door.
 Padmé gave him a brief look of utter despair and then joined his former master.
 The door slammed shut behind them with a horrible finality.